NASW Foundation National Programs

 NASW Social Work Pioneers®

-Over his professional lifetime, Professor Alfred Kadushin has made pioneering and lasting contributions on a broad scale as a social work educator, social work scholar, and invested participant with professional associations concerned with human services delivery.
-His exceptional work since 1950 has included these: (1) revered social work teaching at the UW-Madison School of Social Work and at other Universities in the U.S. and other nations; (2) extensive and ongoing meticulous scholarship disseminated in professional journals, in major textbooks which have been regularly updated and often translated into other languages; in judicious entries in the NASW Encyclopedia of Social Work and NASW reviews of research; and in other educational materials; (3) extensive presentation of speeches and workshops in the US and abroad for professional and scholarly programs; and (4) influential participation on national committees of the National Association of Social Workers (NASW), the Council on Social Work Education (CSWE), the Child Welfare League of America (CWLA), the US Health and Human Services Child Welfare Grants and Program Review Committee, and on the editorial boards of major professional journals.
+Over his professional lifetime, Professor Alfred Kadushin made pioneering and lasting contributions on a broad scale as a social work educator, social work scholar, and invested participant with professional associations concerned with human services delivery.
+His exceptional work beginning in 1950 included these: (1) revered social work teaching at the UW-Madison School of Social Work and at other Universities in the U.S. and other nations; (2) extensive and meticulous scholarship disseminated in professional journals, in major textbooks which have been regularly updated and often translated into other languages; in judicious entries in the NASW Encyclopedia of Social Work and NASW reviews of research; and in other educational materials; (3) extensive presentation of speeches and workshops in the US and abroad for professional and scholarly programs; and (4) influential participation on national committees of the National Association of Social Workers (NASW), the Council on Social Work Education (CSWE), the Child Welfare League of America (CWLA), the US Health and Human Services Child Welfare Grants and Program Review Committee, and on the editorial boards of major professional journals.

-Professor Kadushin has been the recipient of prestigious awards and nominations in recognition of his contributions over the years.
+Professor Kadushin was the recipient of prestigious awards and nominations in recognition of his contributions over the years.
 He was the second of only five social workers to be awarded a fellowship at the Center for Advanced Studies in the Behavioral Sciences, Palo Alto, California (1973-74).
 He was the first faculty member of the School of Social Work at the University of Wisconsin-Madison to be awarded a Distinguished Professorship by the Regents of the University the Julia C. Lathrop Distinguished Professorship (1979).
 He was elected in 1983 as a Distinguished Scientist Associate in Social Work to the National Academies of Practice, the counterpart of the National Academy of Science established by Congress for the professions.
 He was the recipient of NASW's Lifetime Achievement Award in 1993.
 In 2003, he was one of fifty-one social workers selected nationally for inclusion by CSWE in its monograph, Celebrating Social Work.
 Faces and Voices of the Formative Years.

-Professor Kadushin, has made significant contributions as social work educator and social work scholar in multiple arenas, at multiple levels, and with multiple institutions, and has been an influential participant within professional and scholarly associations.
-As a social work educator, Professor Kadushin has taught social work courses at the Baccalaureate, Master's degree and PhD levels as assistant, associate, full, and Emeritus professor at the School of Social Work, University of Wisconsin from 1950 to 1990.
-He is legendary among his students at all levels for the two huge leather cases of scholarly texts he routinely carried to class, in order to pursue a question or support a point, and he inspired many to be compassionate and critically-thinking professionals.
+Professor Kadushin, made significant contributions as social work educator and social work scholar in multiple arenas, at multiple levels, and with multiple institutions, and was an influential participant within professional and scholarly associations.
+As a social work educator, Professor Kadushin taught social work courses at the Baccalaureate, Master's degree and PhD levels as assistant, associate, full, and Emeritus professor at the School of Social Work, University of Wisconsin from 1950 to 1990.
+He was legendary among his students at all levels for the two huge leather cases of scholarly texts he routinely carried to class, in order to pursue a question or support a point, and he inspired many to be compassionate and critically-thinking professionals.
 Alumni contacted by the School often mention Professor Kadushin in particular as an important influence.
 He was also instrumental in obtaining federal grants for social work training in child protective services and child welfare at the School and he chaired or was a member of some twenty doctoral committees for candidates pursuing social work research.